Switzerland is one of those dream destinations that everyone hopes to visit one day. But do you know what Switzerland is famous for?

 Given all that I’ve said so far, you might think that all of Switzerland’s popular sights are located in the alps.
 However, Switzerland also has its fair share of famous cities that are just as beautiful as its alpine views.
-One such example is Zurich, likely the first Swiss city most people will ever set foot in.
+One such example is Zurich, likely the first city in a traveler’s Switzerland itinerary.

 Unlike most capital cities around the world, Zurich isn’t a congested metropolis.
 Instead, it is a charming gem in its own right.
 Featuring plenty of notable landmarks like Grossmunster and the Swiss National Museum, pristine vantage points like Lindenhof (also featured in Crash Landing On You), and the charming ambience of the Altstadt (old town) district, Zurich is a trip and a half all on its own.